Blow for Arsenal as Ceballos ruled out until mid-December | Goal.com

 Ceballos has become a fan favourite at the Emirates Stadium since his arrival from the Spanish capital on a season-long deal over the summer.

-The 23-year-old has made 17 appearances in all competitions for Unai Emery's side, scoring his only goal against Standard Liege in October.
+The 23-year-old has made 17 appearances in all competitions for Unai Emery's side, scoring his only goal for the club against Standard Liege in October.

+He is now likely to miss Premier League clashes with Southampton, Norwich City, Brighton and West Ham in the coming weeks as well as the Europa League meeting with Eintracht Frankfurt on November 28.

+The return fixture against Standard Liege may also prove too early on December 12, though there will be hope he can face defending Premier League champions Manchester City three days later.

 More to follow...